ikaroberaldo/barnes-maze-python-routines/README.md

  - Navigate to where the file 'environment.yml' is
  - Enter:
      conda env create -f environment.yml
-# 2 - Activate the virtual environment and open spyder
+# 2 - Activate the virtual environment and open Spyder
  - On conda-navigator enter:
      conda activate myenv
  - Open Spyder (Spyder is a data-science GUI IDE heavily inspired by MATLAB but for Python):